IMPACT

 School

-SHRN has successfully recruited 100 per cent of maintained schools in Wales as members, thereby embedding itself into the school health improvement system at the local level.
+SHRN has successfully recruited 100% of maintained secondary schools in Wales as members, and is working with primary schools, thereby embedding itself into the school health improvement system at the local level.

 Regional